stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 spring rains had been very heavy; but the fisherfolk about the bridge did not like the wild way that one of the things stared as it shot down to the still water below, or the way that another half cried out although its condition had greatly departed from that of objects which normally cry out.
-That rumour sent Smith&mdash;for Weeden was just then at sea&mdash;in haste to the river-bank behind the farm; where surely enough there remained the evidences of an extensive cave-in.
+That rumour sent Smith--for Weeden was just then at sea--in haste to the river-bank behind the farm; where surely enough there remained the evidences of an extensive cave-in.
 There was, however, no trace of a passage into the steep bank; for the miniature avalanche had left behind a solid wall of mixed earth and shrubbery from aloft.
-Smith went to the extent of some experimental digging, but was deterred by lack of success&mdash;or perhaps by fear of possible success.
+Smith went to the extent of some experimental digging, but was deterred by lack of success--or perhaps by fear of possible success.
 It is interesting to speculate on what the persistent and revengeful Weeden would have done had he been ashore at the time.